 Depending on the number of students in the class, I may divide the class in to two or more sections for posting.
 This is to make it easier for you to read and respond to posts.

 The first week's question will only be a request to introduce yourself to the class.
 There will be no posts required in Final's Week.

-Research Paper - One research paper is due during Week 7.
+Research Paper - One research paper is due during Week 7, on February 17th prior to 11p.m.
 A list of potential topics will be given and some discussion will take place during which the student can narrow down the focus of his/her paper and start to generate ideas.
-A two or three paragraph abstract will be required by the end of Week 2 and a draft of the paper is due by the end of week 4.
+A two or three paragraph abstract will be required by the end of Week 3 and a draft of the paper is due by 11p.m. on February 17th.
 The draft will be 25% of the actual grade of the paper.